Back to Learning Center

 Specialty tag(s): Child Custody

-Chandler Rice Winslow | November 1, 2021
+Chandler Rice Winslow | June 25, 2024

-Life after divorce can be a difficult transition for children, especially as they grow older and form their own opinions.
-In most instances, parents have agreed and/or the Court has ordered specific periods of possession of the children for each parent.
-However, sometimes children dislike the visitation schedule and refuse to see the other parent.
-Many parents ask, “Can a child refuse to see a parent?
-Can a child be forced to visit a parent?”
-While it is may seem difficult to “force” a child to spend time with the other parent, there are legal consequences when a child refuses to attend visitations as ordered.
+Life after the divorce or a break-up between co-parents can be a difficult transition for children, especially as they grow older and form their own opinions.
+In most instances, parents have agreed on and/or the court has ordered specific periods of possession of the children for each parent.
+However, sometimes, children dislike the visitation schedule and refuse to see the other parent.
+If a young child or teenager doesn’t want to visit a non-custodial parent, it can be difficult to know how to react.
+Can a child refuse to see a parent?
+Or can a child be forced to visit a parent?

-What Happens If I Do Not Make My Child Visit the Other Parent?
+What Happens if I Do Not Make My Child Visit the Other Parent?

-Regardless of the wants of a child, the Court expects parents to co-parent and to facilitate and enforce the Court’s orders for visitation.
-A child cannot unilaterally modify the possession schedule in a Court order.
-If a parent is denied visitation with their child—even if the child is refusing to go—the custodial parent can be held in contempt of Court for failing to follow a Court order.
+Can a child refuse to see a parent after the divorce?
+Generally, no. Regardless of the wants of a child, the court expects parents to co-parent and to facilitate and enforce the court’s orders for visitation.
+A child cannot unilaterally modify the possession schedule in a court order.
+If a parent is denied visitation with their child, even if the child is refusing to go, the custodial parent can be held in contempt of court for failing to follow a court order.

-What If I Am Concerned About What Is Going On at the Other Parent’s Home?
+What if I Am Concerned About What Is Going On at the Other Parent’s Home?

 What Can I Do If My Child Refuses to Visit Me?